torbjorndahlen/md-boilerplate/README.md

 ![alt text](./img/toolbar-xs.png "Toolbar xs")

 #### Sidenav
 The sidenav is based on AM `md-sidenav`.
-It stays open at screen size gt-mg anc changes into a Toolbar with a menu on smaller screen sizes.
+It stays open at screen size gt-mg and changes into a Toolbar with a menu on smaller screen sizes.

 ![alt text](./img/sidenav.png "Sidenav")